Q. Why are you running?

 Q. Which party will you be nominated by?

-A. I have been endorsed by the city's Libertarian Party.
-(I would happily accept the Conservative or Republican endorsements as well, but it does not seem likely that I will get either).
+A. I am the Libertarian nominee.
 In the past I have contributed to moderate and Libertarian-leaning Republicans like Mitt Romney, Rand Paul and Bill Weld.

 Q. You say that new housing will make the city cheaper.
 What evidence do you have to support that?